wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    </pre>

    There can be several jobs named in a config, named x, y, and z in the sample config file.

+   ### Silence

+1. When working on an issue, silence notifications.

+1. When fixed, <strong>expire</strong. silence.

+1. Previous silenced alarts can be reactivated for a period of time.

 ## Local start